 Situated on Treaty 4 and Treaty 6 territories, and Homeland of the Métis, Saskatchewan Polytechnic is committed to the renewal of relationships — miyo wâhkôhtowin — with our Indigenous communities.

 The 2022 Saskatchewan Polytechnic Honour Ceremony, presented by SaskTel, will be held virtually on March 24 at 4 p.m.
 The celebration will be live streamed on Facebook and shared on YouTube.
 Each campus will also be holding a small come and go event to watch the live stream together as a community.
 Indigenous students will be contacted by their Indigenous Students’ Centre coordinator with more details.

-Looking to celebrate the hard work, dedication and achievements of our Indigenous students preparing to graduate, Saskatchewan Polytechnic will be hosting honour ceremonies across the province.
-Sask Polytech has been hosting Indigenous honour ceremonies for approximately 25 years.
+Honour ceremonies celebrate the hard work, dedication and achievements of our Indigenous students.
+Sask Polytech has been hosting Indigenous honour ceremonies since 1990.

 The 2022 Sask Polytech Honour Ceremony, presented by SaskTel, will including greetings from:

 - His Honour the Honourable Russ Mirasty, Lieutenant Governor of Saskatchewan

 - Honourable Don Morgan, Q.C., Minister responsible for SaskTel

 - Third Vice Chief Alyson Bear, Federation of Sovereign Indigenous Nations